Skip to content

 Querier

-Querier is used to query data.
-Queriers nodes are fully stateless.
+OpenObserve uses Querier nodes to query data.
+Queriers are fully stateless.

 Query Flow

-1. receive search request using http API.
-The node receiving the query request becomes LEADER querier for the query.
-Other queriers are WORKER queriers for query.
+1. Receive the search request using HTTP or API.
+The node receiving the query request becomes LEADER querier for the query and other queriers become WORKER queriers for query.

 2. LEADER parses and verifies SQL.

-3. LEADER finds the data time range and gets file list from file list index.
+3. LEADER finds the data time range and gets the file list from the file list index.

 4. LEADER fetches querier nodes from cluster metadata.

-5. LEADER partitions list of files to be queried by each querier. e.g. If 100 files needs to be queried and there are 5 querier nodes, each querier gets to query 20 files LEADER works on 20 files, WORKERS work on 20 files each.
+5. LEADER partitions the list of files to be queried by each querier.
+For example, if 100 files need to be queried and there are five querier nodes, each querier gets to query 20 files: LEADER works on 20 files, and the four WORKERS work on 20 files each.

-6. LEADER calls gRPC service running on each WORKER querier to dispatch search query to the querier node.
-Inter querier communication happens using gRPC.
+6. LEADER calls the gRPC service running on each WORKER querier to dispatch the search query to the Querier node.
+Inter-querier communication happens using gRPC.

 7. LEADER collects, merges and sends the result back to the user.